-The Honorable Michelle Lujan-Grisham, Governor of the State of New Mexico Ms. Olivia Padilla-Jackson, Secretary of the New Mexico Department of Finance and Administration,
+The Honorable Michelle Lujan-Grisham, Governor of the State of New Mexico Ms. Olivia Padilla-Jackson, Secretary of the New Mexico Department of Finance and Administration.

-Ms. Donna M. Trujillo, State Controller of the New Mexico Department of Finance and Administration, and

-Mr. Brian Colón, New Mexico State Auditor
+- Ms. Donna M. Trujillo, State Controller of the New Mexico Department of Finance and Administration, and - Mr. Brian Colón, New Mexico State Auditor

 We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the State of New Mexico (State), as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the State's basic financial statements, and have issued our report thereon dated March 31, 2020.
-Our report includes reference to other auditors who audited the financial statements of certain agencies and component units, as described in our report on the State's financial statements.
+Our report includes reference to other auditors who audited the financial statements.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
 Our report includes a qualified opinion on the governmental activities opinion unit because of the matters described in the "Basis for Qualified Opinion on Governmental Activities" paragraph in our report starting on page 2.